newkedison/android-battery-monitor/README.markdown

 **NOTE**: In order to reuse some code, I had extract them into another repo.
 You can find them in [newkedison/android-library](https://github.com/newkedison/android-library).
-You must clone this library repo too, and put these two repos in a same folder.
+You must clone this library repo too, and put these two repos in the same folder.

 Because I develop it with [VIM](http://www.vim.org) and [eclim](http://eclim.org) and compile it by command line, if you